 Why You Should Segment Your Subscribers

 Today, the success of a marketing strategy largely depends on how well each user’s preferences are taken into account.
 Segmentation of the customer base means creating a number of target groups based on specific characteristics.
-With this approach, you can work separately with each group of customers according to their interests.
+With this approach, you can work separately with each group of customers according to their interest.

 For the competent segmentation of website visitors, initially, you need to define your marketing goals.
 Then, you can segment your audience in order to attain goals for each target group.
 Often segmentation occurs directly on the company’s website by embedding filters, questionnaires, and/or forms, before and after a customer makes a purchase.
 However, in order to attract new customers, companies use external tools as well.
 For example, targeted campaigns in contextual ads are used to reach potential customers and save costs.